You-Gao/Blog/README.md

 ```
 date: most important, used for sorting when using liquid
-name: used to generate collection link
+name: used to generate collection link name
 comment: used to generate collection comment
 layout: selects the template in _layouts